Zearin/cucumber/content/gherkin/gherkin-reference.md

     Then Jeff should be refunded $100
 ```

-In Gherkin, each line that isn't blank has to start with a Gherkin *keyword*,
+In Gherkin, each line that isn't blank must start with a Gherkin *keyword*,
 followed by any text you like.

 The main keywords are:

 - `Feature`
 - `Scenario`